yzevian/CloudStorage_App/README.md

 2. The front-end with Thymeleaf
 3. Application tests with Selenium

-The instructors provide the student developer with front-end html files, a hashing service class, an encryption service class and a Spring Boot framework using Maven.
+The project also includes front-end html files, a hashing service class, an encryption service class and a Spring Boot framework using Maven.

 ## Setup